zokwu/Pokemon_ev_training_counter/README.md

 # Pokemon_ev_training_counter
 Simple python function to help tracking ev traning progress by defeating pokemons

 I always found tracking ev training progress can be a bit tedious and complicated when training by defeating pokemons one by one, especially for some complicated combination.
-Or when you're training at route 7 for fast physical attacker (Persserker (+2 ATK),  Liepard / Galvantula (+2 SPD)), but have to keep checking your ev bar in order to decide when to change power item.
+Or when you're training at route 7 for fast physical attacker, but have to keep checking your ev bar in order to decide when to change power item.

 So I use python notebook to write a simple program to help track ev progress by adding opponent defeated, and I think it's pretty convenient so I want to share it.
 I'm not really a programer and it's just a quick and easy tool to use.
 You do need to have python or preferrable jupyter notebook to use this little program.